Federation-specific GraphQL directives

 extend schema@link(url: "https://specs.apollo.dev/federation/v2.0",import: [{ name: "@key", as: "@primaryKey"}, "@shareable"])

-This example subgraph schema uses @primaryKey
+This example subgraph schema uses @primaryKey for the federated directive usually named @key.

 Managing entities